error_outline IMPORTANT error_outline

 Want more information on your legal liability as a cardholder?
 Speak to your bank or card issuer before you depart on your trip.

-Cover-More Assist – our 24/7 emergency assistance team – can also contact your card issuer if your debit or credit cards are stolen or lost while you’re away from home.
+Our 24/7 emergency assistance team can also contact your card issuer if your debit or credit cards are stolen or lost while you’re away from home.

 For more information about eligibility criteria, limits, and terms and conditions of our cover, please read the PDS